edwardcooper/ml_algo/README.md

 # ml_algo
-A project to implement simple ML algorithm with Stochastic gradient descent
+A project to implement simple ML algorithm with stochastic gradient descent.